stefanov-sm/pg_services/README.md

 SELECT (:arg ->> 'label') AS label, running_number, to_char(running_number, 'FMRN') AS roman_numeral
 FROM t;
 ```
 Let's make a web service out of them.
-After the query is run then the raw resultset would be
+When the query is run the raw resultset would be
 |label          |running_number|roman_numeral|
 |---------------|--------------|-------------|
 |A sample record|            28|XXVIII       |